M-Busk/possible-x-catalog-shapes/README.md

-# POSSIBLE Wizard Shapes
+# POSSIBLE-X Wizard Shapes

-This repository contains the XFSC Self-Description Wizard schemas for service offerings and participants that are used in the POSSIBLE project.
+This repository contains the XFSC Self-Description Wizard schemas for service offerings and participants that are used in the POSSIBLE-X project.

-It contains the necessary build files to build the XFSC Self-Description Wizard API with these shapes pre-loaded.
+It contains the necessary build files to build the XFSC Self-Description Wizard API with these shapes preloaded.

 ## Structure